littleosbook/littleosbook/segmentation.md

 ~~~

 A far jump is a jump where we explicitly specify the full 48-bit logical
-address: The segment selector to use and the absolute address to jump to.
+address: the segment selector to use and the absolute address to jump to.
 It
-will first set `cs` to `0x08`, and then jump to `flush_cs` using its absolute
+will first set `cs` to `0x08` and then jump to `flush_cs` using its absolute
 address.

 ## Further Reading